 Each of these is a potential source of replenishable energy.
 As a major in energy studies, you will lead your community as it harnesses, harvests, and sustains a variety of natural energy sources.
 Your work will impact every aspect of daily life from the production of heat and light to the facilitation of large-scale farming operations and the powering of life-saving machinery.
 Learn how to channel hydroelectricity, to burn timber responsibly, to gather solar energy, and to use windmills to power electric generators.

-In a context where humans are being eaten left and right, “Human Services” sounds a bit like a Soylent Green-sponsored course of study.
-But in fact, this has nothing to do with serving human meat for dinner.
+In a context where humans are being eaten left and right, “Human Services” sounds a bit like a Soylent Green-sponsored major.
+But in fact, a human services degree has nothing to do with plating human meat for dinner.
 Human Services refers to the array of civic functions typically performed by a number of agencies from community outreach and social work to public administration and policy analysis.

 With the total collapse of civilization, your state and municipality will inevitably cease performing even the most basic social services from policy development and law enforcement to trash disposal and after-school youth programs.
 Each community will be forced to fill these gaps in order to become a fully functional and self-contained society.
-If you feel that you are at your best when helping others, this could be the major for you.
+If you feel that you are at your best when helping others, a human services degree could be a great fit for you.

-Your studies in human services will guide you as you open the lines of communication between members of your public and your settlement’s elected government or, failing that, the person with the biggest gun.
+Employ your human services degree to open the lines of communication between members of your public and your settlement’s elected government or, failing that, the person with the biggest gun.
 Personnel and resources will likely be limited in this post-political environment, but your work could go a long way toward building some semblance of civilization for your community.

 Once again, we can’t stress enough just how important a constant source of fresh running water will be to your survival as a community.
-It should also be clear, then, that your community would be well-served by an individual with a profound and actionable knowledge of that water source.
+It should also be clear, then, that your community would be well-served by an individual with the practical knowledge to harness that water source.
 Channeled properly and responsibly, your water source will not only quench your community’s thirst, but also provide for agricultural irrigation, bathing, fishing, and even travel.

 By dedicating your college studies to the marine and freshwater sciences, you will bring a wealth of knowledge to your community about how to use the bodies of water nearest your settlement for these purposes without disrupting the ecological balance upon which your survival depends.
 You will learn how to test water quality, observe the habits of aquatic life, and help your community avoid hazardous plant life, animal species, and bacteria.